manuelgu/DiscordMC/README.md

 ```

 ## Contributing
-Have an optimization or a new idea you want to implement?
-Don't hesitate to open a PR against the `dev` branch
+You have an optimization or a new idea you want to implement?
+Don't hesitate to open a Pull Request against the `dev` branch